Robert Wardell

 Robert Wardell (1793 – 7 September 1834) was an English-born Australian barrister and newspaper editor.

 Early life

 Wardell was born in England and educated at Trinity College, Cambridge, where he matriculated 1810, gained his LL.B. in 1817 and a LL.D. in 1823.
-Wardell was editor and proprietor of the Statesman, a London evening paper, when in 1819 he met William Wentworth.
+Wardell was editor and proprietor of the Statesman, a London evening paper, when in 1819 he met William Charles Wentworth.
 In 1821, Wardell was one of a number of newspaper editors in London accused of “the publication of seditious libels.”

 In 1823, Wardell applied for the new position of attorney-general in New South Wales but was unsuccessful; the position went instead to Saxe Bannister.

 Australia

 In 1824 Wardell sold his Statesman paper and formed a partnership with Wentworth.
 Printing materials were purchased as part of a plan to found an Australian newspaper, and they sailed for Australia, arriving about September.
 Soon afterwards they started The Australian, the first number appearing on 14 October 1824 and was to be published weekly at a cost of one shilling.
 It was the first independent paper to be published in Australia, and Governor Thomas Brisbane who was approaching the end of his term was inclined to welcome it.
 After the arrival of Governor Ralph Darling in December 1825, friction between the governor and the paper developed.
 Early in 1827 governor Darling was devising means to control its criticism of his actions; he brought in a newspaper tax of fourpence a copy, but chief justice Francis Forbes refused to sanction the act.
 In September 1827 Wardell who had referred to the governor in The Australian as "an ignorant and obstinate man" was charged with libel.
 Wardell conducted his own defence with great ability and the jury failed to agree.
 Wardell was again on trial for libel in December, and Wentworth who was defending him asserted that the jurors, who were members of the military, might lose their commissions if they did not return a verdict for Darling.
 The jury again disagreed.